markmc/iwhd/doc/registrations.md

 Do not attempt it if you value your sanity.

 The area S must be mounted at H (example below assumes /mnt/iwhd-fish).
+For the curl example below, mount like this: mount -t nfs -o v3 fish.usersys.redhat.com:/home/vdsm/v1 /mnt/iwhd-fish

+In RHEL 6 and Fedora 14, NFS mounts default to v4, which causes some weird file ownership issues.
+Verify by checking what RHEV-M created on the next step.
+The /mnt/iwhd-fish should contain files owned by vdsm.
+Note that this has nothing to do with root_squash.

 Finally, RHEV-M must be told to "import" and "attach" so-called "export storage domain".
 At this time, RHEV-M server mounts the area S